karldyson/dnsimple-go/README.md

 * The requested key is a Zone Signing Key instead of a Key Signing Key
 * The requested key is not being used to sign the DNSKEY record set

+If the key is not being used to sign the DNSKEY record set, checks are made to confirm if the key is the same algorithm as existing DS records.
+This is not exhaustive, and depending on the other published DS records, may still cause issues if published.

 The user is prompted, if there are warnings, to see if they want to proceed.

 This behaviour can be overridden and the operation forced with the -force flag.